 There are an absolute ton of terrific Spanish beaches.
 In part, that’s because of southern Spain’s agreeable climate.
 But the country’s location on the Iberian Peninsula, surrounded by water on three sides, doesn’t hurt either.
-Portugal (on the west) and France (to the northeast) are the only countries with which Spain shares a border.
+Spain shares a border with Portugal (on the west), France and Andorra (on the east), and the English territory of Gibraltar in the south.

 When you add it all up, the Spanish coastline is over 5,000 miles long.
 Extensive sections feature beaches which all have different charms – some are rugged and dramatic, while others are friendly and welcoming.
 The warm waters of the Mediterranean bathe the eastern and southern shores of the country, the wild, wooly Atlantic Ocean lies to the northwest, and the Atlantic’s Bay of Biscay is on the north.

 Here’s a little information on the areas where you can find some of the best Spanish beaches.
-Many of them are in southern Spain’s Andalusia region, so let’s start there.
+Many of them are in southern Spain’s Andalucia region, so let’s start there.

 In addition to being the home of some of Spain’s most beloved cities (Seville, Córdoba, Málaga, and Granada, for example), Andalusia plays host to multiple world-renowned Spanish beaches.
 The Andalusian climate is generally sunny and subtropical, making it perfect for sun-seekers and beach-goers.